troclaux/notes/javascript.md

 ## object oriented programming

 - `class`: used to define a new class
+- object: hash map that contains a collection of string-value pairs
 - `constructor()`: special method for creating and initializing an object created with a class
 - `this`: used to call the constructor of a parent class
 - `new`: creates a new instance of a class